Substack Notes Strategy 2026: The System That Drove 60% of My Subscriber Growth.

 The Quick Fix — Solve one specific problem in under 60 seconds. (”Your Substack emails going to spam?
 Check this one setting…”) These convert like crazy because people think, “I need more of this.”

 The Personal Story + Data — Share a real moment from your life, then connect it to a specific result.
-My Note about my daughter asking why I was always on my phone — tied to the fact that those 20 minutes of Notes brought 514 subscribers that month, outperformed everything.
+My Note about being asked why I was always on my phone — tied to the fact that those 20 minutes of Notes brought 514 subscribers that month — outperformed everything.

 The Contrarian Take — Challenge something everyone assumes is true. (”Stop perfecting your newsletter.
 Start optimizing your Notes.”)